5180 Department of Social Services

 4275 - SOCIAL SERVICES AND LICENSING

-The Department of Social Services monitors and oversees the operational program aspects of social services programs through the development of policy, regulations, and procedures for the delivery of services to clients, and the monitoring and evaluation of services delivered.
+The California Department of Social Services oversees and monitors the administration of social services programs, which include child welfare, adoptions, licensing and special programs.
+The department is responsible for development of policy, regulations, and procedures that govern the delivery of services to children, families and other recipients, and the monitoring and evaluation of the service delivery system.

 4275010 - In-Home Supportive Services:

-The In-Home Supportive Services (IHSS) program provides services to enable eligible persons to remain safely in their own homes as an alternative to out-of-home care.
-Eligible persons are aged, blind, or disabled persons who receive federally funded Medi-Cal or otherwise meet the program's income and resource requirements.
-There are four programs that provide in-home care: the Personal Care Services Program, the IHSS Plus Option Program, the Community First Choice Option, and the IHSS-Residual Program.
+The In-Home Supportive Services (IHSS) program provides in-home services that enable eligible individuals to remain safely in their own homes as an alternative to out-of-home care.
+Eligible persons are low-income aged, blind, or disabled individuals who either qualify for federally funded Medi-Cal or meet the program's income and resource requirements.
+There are four programs that provide in-home care: the Personal Care Services Program, IHSS Plus Option Program, Community First Choice Option, and IHSS-Residual Program.

 4275019 - Children and Adult Services and Licensing: